M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 4 active-X
+Version 10 revision 5 active-X
 These are serious fixes
-1. Fix the printing system
+1. Fix the Volume statement
+2. Adding an object with an xml parser to handle data
+3. Adding an object for ZIP files.
+4. Adding three new modules in info gsb:
+- jukebox for playing mp3
+- ZipWork demo for the ziptool
+- XML demo for preparing and using an xml structure

 George Karras, Kallithea Attikis, Greece.